 - If not, delete unneeded media and apps.

-8. Speed up faster with CleanMyMac X
+8. Speed things up with CleanMyMac

 Consider installing a smart tool that gives your Mac much-needed attention.
-CleanMyMac X takes care of the cleanup, speedup, and protection at once, so you don't have to.
+CleanMyMac takes care of the cleanup, speedup, and protection at once, so you don't have to.
 It works automatically like a charm and is free to try.

-- Download CleanMyMac X.
+- Download CleanMyMac and install the app.